navarroaxel/navarroaxel.github.io/blog/how-to-use-databases-in-the-docker-world.md

 ### Connecting via terminal

-You can connect via terminal using the same container instead of install the client on your machine, just use the correct username
+You can connect via terminal using the same container with the correct username instead of installing the client on your machine.

 ```bash
 docker exec -it pg psql --username=postgres
 ```

-The password is not required to connect from the same host.
+The password is not required to connections from the same host.

 ## MySQL